klamping/vrt-email-course/day-2.md

 	});
 ```

 Hopefully yours matches that.
 If so, it's time to run the test!
-You can do so by asking node (via the command line) to ever so kindly to execute your code:
+You can do so by asking node (via the command line) to ever so kindly execute your code:

 ```
 node tests.js